Shubham9528/Task-Management/README.md

         ```

 8.  **DELETE /delete/:id**
-    *   Description: Deletes a task by ID. 🗑️
+    *   Description: This route deletes a task from the database by its ID. 🗑️
     *   Example Request: `/delete/1`
     *   Response (Success):
         ```json